 The Silver Devil captivated me with its stunning characterization and intense, passionate tone.
 The enclosed world of 380 pages (my Futura Publications Ltd/Troubador version) made me truly believe that in the imaginary Dukedom of Cabria, there lived a proud Duke so handsome and omnipotent that with a snap of his fingers, he was swiftly provided with whatever he desired.

 “He sat on his horse unmoving, a somber black figure in startling contrast to the vivid colors about him, the sun dazzling on his white gold hair… There was no laughter in his face, and his eyes were not searching the housefronts for diversion–instead, he was staring intently straight up at my window.”THE SILVER DEVIL

 It is a hot summer in the year 1604 in Fidena, a fictional town in the fictional province of Cabria, set just north of Naples.
 Felicia Guardi is the sister of an innkeeper who’s just gotten married.
 Her sister-in-law, Celia, is a greedy and harsh taskmistress.
 Felicia’s half-brother, Antonio, is not much better, as he bears no love for the girl with whom he only shares a mother.

 For Felicia was not the child of their mother’s husband.
 Her actual father spent one brief night at the inn, sharing a fleeting moment of passion with her mamma.

 Adding to the gothic allure of this novel is the narration.
 The story is told from Felicia’s first-person perspective, appropriate for such a macabre tale of lust and love.
-She describes the overwhelming heat and decay of Fidena as a plague runs through town.
+She describes the overwhelming heat and decay of Fidena during a hot summer when the plague that runs through town.

 Like a princess out of a fairy tale, Felicia is forced to slave away her days until a handsome prince falls in love with her and takes her to his castle home.